lucacorti/jsonapi_plug/README.md

 ## Contributing

-- This project was born as a fork of [JSONAPI](https://hexdocs.pm/jsonapi_plug) but was almost completely rewritten and is now a different project, therefore the APIs are not compatible.
+- This project was born as a fork of the [jsonapi](https://github.com/beam-community/jsonapi) library but has since been completely rewritten and is now a completely different project.
 - PRs for new features, bug fixes, documentation and tests are welcome
 - If you are proposing a large feature or change, please open an issue for discussion